-We will begin accepting applications for College of Engineering scholarships (for returning undergraduates currently enrolled in the college) for the 2016-2017 academic year on the first day of Spring semester 2016 (Tuesday, January 19, 2016).
+We will begin accepting applications for College of Engineering scholarships (for returning undergraduates currently enrolled in the college) for the 2019-2020 academic year on the first day of Spring semester 2019 (Tuesday, January 22, 2019).
 An overall GPA of 3.0 or higher will be considered competitive for the majority of scholarships, though some scholarships do require a higher GPA.
-Access the Application (please use a browser other than IE to complete application).
-The deadline to submit a complete application is March 1, 2016.
+The deadline to submit a complete application is March 1, 2019.

 Anyone who hopes to receive a college scholarship MUST submit this application.
 Even if you have received a scholarship in past years which is renewable based on your GPA alone, you still must submit the application by the deadline listed above in order to be eligible for any additional departmental or college-level funding.